wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 - Using static and dynamic conditional access policies
 - Using multi-factor authentication enhanced authentication
-- Subscribing to the standard SKU of Azure Security Center for its integrated vulnerability assessment
+- Subscribing to the Azure Security Center or Azure Defender for its integrated vulnerability assessment
 - Using strong credential management services and policies

 The following load-balancing methods are available in Windows Virtual Desktop.
 Breadth-first and depth-first load balancing permits the customization for Windows Virtual Desktop host pools to match your deployment needs.